Krukov/cashews/Readme.md

 #### Locked

 Decorator that can help you to solve [Cache stampede problem](https://en.wikipedia.org/wiki/Cache_stampede).
-Lock following function calls until the first one will be finished.
+Lock the following function calls until the first one is finished.
 This guarantees exactly one function call for given ttl.

 > :warning: \*\*Warning: this decorator will not cache the result